EGaraldi/corecon/paper/paper.md

 The Epoch of Reionization (EoR) is the latest global phase change in the Universe, and it radically altered the environment in which galaxies formed and evolved thereafter.
-It transformed the intergalactic medium (IGM) that fills the space between galaxies from a cold and neutral gas to a hot and ionized ones.
+It transformed the intergalactic medium (IGM) that fills the space between galaxies from a cold and neutral gas to a hot and ionized one.
 Despite its importance, little is known about this period of time, mostly as a consequence of the intrinsic difficulties in observing such a distant epoch.
 The latter is the main reason why a plethora of different methods have been devised to extract information from the limited observations available.
-However, these data are typically scattered in many different publications, using inhomogeneous unit systems, and sampling strategies (e.g. volume- or mass-averaged quantities in the inter-galactic medium).
-Hence, emplying these data in a scientifically-sound way often requires (i) retrieving the aforementioned information from different publications, and (ii) homogeneise them.
+However, these data are typically scattered in many different publications, using inhomogeneous unit systems, and sampling strategies (e.g. volume- or mass-averaged quantities in the intergalactic medium).
+Hence, employing these data in a scientifically-sound way often requires (i) retrieving the aforementioned information from different publications, and (ii) homogenise them.
 Moreover, it is often challenging to grasp a complete picture of available constraints for a given physical quantity.
 The situation is made worst by the lack of any systematic collection of data.
 Additionally, constraints on physical quantities often need to be retrieved from published *plots*, as they are not explicitly reported in the